liviacardaccia02/liviacardaccia02/README.md

 # Hey there! 🌸

 Welcome to my GitHub profile!
-I'm Livia and I've just my master in Autonomous Systems and Intellingent Robots in Polytech Nice-Sophia, in the South of France. 🍃
+I'm Livia and I've just my master in Autonomous Systems and Intelligent Robots in Polytech Nice-Sophia, in the South of France. 🍃

 ### 🔭 Currently Working On:
-- A research&development project using a Turtle Bot.
+- A Research&Development project using a Turtle Bot.
 - Some coding projects to dive deep into C++ programming.
 - Exploring new technologies and tinkering with IoT devices.